-- RATE Press the RATE key to display the rate that is associated with the currently displayed total.
+RATEPress the RATE key to display the rate that is associated with the currently displayed total.
 If an item other than a rate or total is displayed, press the RATE key to display the "default rate".
-When a rate is displayed, press or hold the RATE key to display the other rate variables in turn. - TOTALPress the TOTAL key to display the total that is associated with the currently displayed rate.
+When a rate is displayed, press or hold the RATE key to display the other rate variables in turn.

+TOTALPress the TOTAL key to display the total that is associated with the currently displayed rate.
 If an item other than a rate or total is displayed, press the TOTAL key to display the "default total".
-When a total is displayed, press or hold the TOTAL key to display the other total variables in turn. - RESET Use the RESET key to clear the totals when delivery is not in progress or to initiate a printout if the printer option has been selected.
-The printout is activated with a single press while the reset of the totals requires a press and hold for two seconds.
-The instrument generates three beeps when it resets the totals and two beeps when a printout is started. - DISPLAY Press the DISPLAY key to step or scroll through the main menu items. - ACCUM Hold the ACCUM key to display the accumulated value for the currently displayed total.
+When a total is displayed, press or hold the TOTAL key to display the other total variables in turn.

+RESET Use the RESET key to clear the totals or to initiate a printout if the printer option has been selected.
+The printout is activated with a single press while the Total Reset function has different operation modes that are selectable during instrument calibration as follows:

+- NONE The user cannot reset the non-accumulated totals. - INSTANT When the user presses the RESET key, the instrument resets all non-accumulated totals. - DELAYED When the user holds the RESET key for two seconds, the instrument resets all non-accumulated totals.

+The instrument generates three beeps when it resets the totals and two beeps when a printout is started.

+DISPLAY Press the DISPLAY key to step or scroll through the main menu items.

+ACCUM Hold the ACCUM key to display the accumulated value for the currently displayed total or to display the peak value for the currently displayed flowrate.
+See below for further details of peak flowrates.